 How AI can protect customers, agents and businesses

-As a way to combat staffing shortages and rising costs, scale up and down to manage ticket spikes, and provide a good customer experience, companies are leveraging customer service AI.
+As a way to combat staffing shortages and rising costs, scale up and down to manage ticket spikes, and provide a good customer experience, companies are leveraging AI customer service tools.

 AI can help support teams in a few key ways:

 - Automate resolutions to the repetitive, everyday queries